cristinajiang/Sales-SQL/README.md

 ![SQL Command and Results](https://github.com/cristinajiang/Sales-SQL/blob/f79b2285dd2dfcf5d78220ea1f654315472f78a4/images/Top%205%20customers.png)

-*Insights: The automotive company can retrieve information about the top 5 customers..*
+*Insights: The automotive company can retrieve information about the top 5 customers.*

 **6. Which employees are responsible for the highest customer revenue?**